 Health and Energy biweekly gross beta concentrations are in fair agreement when considering data from all locations.
-The status of agreement falls into one of two categories for each site, either good agreement, as shown for the LERF data in Figure 3.1.6; or fair agreement due to a small systematic bias, as shown in Figure 3.1.7 for Station 8.
-The gross beta scatter plot for all locations are shown in Figure 3.1.8, and regression analysis indicates that on average, Energy reports concentration approximately 0.005 pCi/m3 greater than those reported by Health.
-The systematic bias is not associated with either the Near Field or Far Field data, as is the case with the gross alpha data.
+The status of agreement falls into one of two categories for each site, either good agreement, as shown for the LERF data in Figure 3.1.5; or fair agreement due to a small systematic bias, as shown in Figure 3.1.4 for the 100B Reactor.
+The gross beta scatter plot for all locations are shown in Figure 3.1.6, and regression analysis indicates that on average, Energy reports concentration approximately 0.005 pCi/m3 greater than those reported by Health.

-Health and Energy H-3 (tritium) concentrations in monthly atmospheric water vapor are in good agreement.
-Figures 3.1.9 and 3.1.10 (scatter plot) show the Health and Energy collocated data are similar, but Energy generally reports slightly higher concentrations than Health.
-However, the Health and Energy detection limits are significantly different.
-Health's detection limit is approximately 1 pCi/m3, and Health detects concentrations in the range from the detection limit to 6.8 pCi/m3.
+Health and Energy H-3 (tritium) concentrations in monthly atmospheric water vapor are in good agreement, as shown in Figure 3.1.7.
+The Health and Energy detection limits are significantly different.
+Health's detection limit is approximately 1 pCi/m3, and Health detects concentrations in the range from the detection limit to 5 pCi/m3.
 Energy's detection limit is much higher, approximately 5 pCi/m3, and most of their results are considered below the detection limit.
 Considering the differing detection limits and uncertainty bars, the majority of the Health and Energy data are in good agreement for this reporting period, as the uncertainty bars overlap.
 Historically, the agreement is poor, with Energy often reporting higher concentrations than Health.

-Health and Energy Am-241 concentrations in semiannual air samples are in fair agreement (see Figure 3.1.11).
-All of Energy's results and all but one of Health's results are below the detection limit of approximately 0.00001 pCi/m.
-Health reported an anomalously high concentration of
+Health and Energy Am-241 concentrations in semiannual air samples are in good agreement (see Figure 3.1.8).
+Most results are below the detection limit of approximately 0.000005 pCi/m3.
+A concentration of 0.00001 pCi/m3, only slightly above the detection limit, was reported at one of the Plutonium Finishing Plant locations.

-0.0004 pCi/m at one of the Plutonium Finishing Plant locations for the 2nd half of 2018, while Energy's result at the same site was below the detection limit.

-Most Health and Energy Co-60, Cs-134, Cs-137, Eu-152, Eu-154, and Eu-155 concentrations in semiannual air samples are in good agreement, and most are below detection limits.
-The single exception is a Cs-134 concentration of 0.0008 pCi/m3 detected by Health at the Plutonium Finishing Plant during the first half of 2018.
-Energy did not detect Cs-134 in their collocated sample.
-Figure 3.1.12 shows the Cs-134 data.
+Health and Energy concentrations of Co-60, Cs-134, Cs-137, Eu-152, Eu-154, and Eu-155 are in good agreement, and all results are below detection limits of approximately 0.001 pCi/m3.